bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

     {% callout() %}
     The CI also includes `editorconfigchecker`, but there isn't an easy way to run this manually, so you should instead rely on CI to validate files with this tool.
     {% end %}
-11. To reference Rust API docs you can use markdown's reference-style links like so: [`HashMap`]
+11. To reference Rust API docs use markdown's reference-style links like so: [`HashMap`].
+This keeps the raw text more readable and lets you reference the same url multiple times.

     ```md
     [`HashMap`]